TZstatsADS/Spring2021-Project1-sy2657/output/README.md

 Grouped data from anes_use into three groups that hold relevant characteristics:

-anes_use1.csv: (year, vote, race, language, interview, gender, turnout)
+anes_use1.csv: (year, vote, race, language, interview, gender, turnout) anes_new1.csv: anes_use1 data omitting all NA values

-anes_use2.csv: (year, vote, region, urbanism, grewup, turnout)
+anes_use2.csv: (year, vote, region, urbanism, grewup, turnout) anes_new2.csv: anes_use2 data omitting all NA values

-anes_use3.csv: (year, vote, work, job, outofwork, turnout)
+anes_use3.csv: (year, vote, work, job, outofwork, turnout) anes_new3.csv: anes_use3 data omitting all NA values

 where